 - Versions management to combine tasks belonging to a release

 - Public APIs to build solutions on Hygger

 Asana has been a crowd favourite project management software for a while now.
 And it is primarily because of its team collaboration capability where it enables you to keep all your tasks and conversations in one place.
 It is pretty similar to both Trello and Monday.
-Read about how Asana compares with Trello.
+Read about the comprehensive comparison of Asana vs Trello.

 There are plenty of features, templates, and views available that make managing tasks easy but it comes with a price (literally!).
 This tool can get pretty expensive and has a steep learning curve.
 And there are more desirable and cheaper alternatives to Asana with an easier onboarding process.

 Asana pricing comes with a free plan for up to 15 members but with restrictions on features and a standard paid plan that starts at $13.49/member/month.

 - Traditional task-related features of assigning tasks and viewing progress